-Use a clean, lint-free brush to apply your first coat of paint to your wooden surface.
+Use a clean, lint-free paintbrush to apply your first coat of paint to your wooden surface.
+If needed, use painter’s tape to protect any areas you don’t want painted.
 It’s up to you how many coats you’ll ultimately need; most Real Milk Paints have great coverage, but your ability to thin out your mixture at will means you control how opaque or transparent the paint will be.
-Letting each coat dry before applying the next one will help you gauge coverage as you go.
+Letting each coat ample dry time before applying the next one will help you gauge coverage as you go.

 You will need to seal the dry milk paint with a sealant.
 Also to keep away moisture and preserve your surface against ordinary wear and tear, but because this is a chalkboard, you need to make the surface suitable for writing.
 Fine-Grit sandpaper (we favor a 400 grit, but feel free to experiment) should help remove any bumps, drips and stray sediment.

 Finally, it’s time to seal your piece.
 Give the chalkboard a coat of Low Sheen Finishing Cream, then wipe the surface with a dry clean cloth while the Finishing Cream is wet to keep the surface smooth.
 We don’t want brush strokes in the Finishing Cream.

 When dry give the chalkboard a coat of Clear Carnauba Wax.
 Buff when dry.
 This will make the surface slick and smooth.
 Typically, it’s recommended that you allow the paint to dry 24 hours before rubbing with a piece of chalk.